muacelle/muacelle/README.md

 # Hi! :)
-- I'm **Marcelle** and I'm studying to become a **Full-Stack Developer**.
+- I'm **Marcelle** and I'm a **Full-Stack Developer**.
 - I started to get interested in Tech when I worked at **Jusbrasil** in 2021.
-- Besides Programming, I have familiarity with Agile, Product Development, JIRA, Excel, SQL and Metabase.
+- Besides Programming, I have experience with Agile, Product Development, JIRA, Excel, SQL and Metabase.
-- I'm currently learning Java.

 ## Stack
 <div style="display: inline_block">